mrakgr/Spiral-Q/readme.md

-# Spiral V3
+# Spiral V3 - Basic AD on the GPU

 The third version of the library with the union type and automatic concurrency.
 Hopefully this will be sufficient for me to use Deep Q Learning.

+Currently, I am waiting for the cuDNN v5 wrapper that I wrote to be merged into the Managed Cuda library.

 UPDATE 4/18/2016: Halfway done with rewriting the library in terms of LOC.
 UPDATE 4/19/2016: Done rewriting the library.
 Now it will automatically execute concurrent kernels.